InnocentK/Tic-Tac-Toe_Sweeper/README.md

 Additionally this game supports multiple board sizes to play on (3x3, 4x4, 5x5).

 This game also has a debug mode (currently only fully works for the 3x3 board) that allows you to get a more in-depth look on how the game is operating as you play.

+The "Jorge_TTT" files are code from my instructor that I adapted to create the full version of the game in the "QC" files